Franz Xaver von Baader

-Franz von Baader (27 March 1765 – 23 May 1841), born Benedikt Franz Xaver Baader, was a German Catholic philosopher, theologian, physician, and mining engineer.
+Franz von Baader (27 March 1765 – 23 May 1841), born Benedikt Franz Xaver Baader, was a Catholic theologian, philosopher, and mining engineer from Germany.
 Resisting the empiricism of his day, he denounced most Western philosophy since Descartes as trending into atheism and has been considered a revival of the Scholastic school.
+He was an important theorist of androgyny.

-He was one of the most influential theologians of his age but his influence on subsequent philosophy has been less marked.
-Today he is thought to have re-introduced theological engagement with Meister Eckhart into academia and even Christianity and Theosophy more generally.
+He was one of the most influential theologians of his age but his influence on subsequent philosophy has been less marked, and tends to be submerged into the esoteric discussions of later thinkers rather than cited explicitly in major publications.
+Today Baader is thought to have re-introduced theological engagement with Meister Eckhart into academia and even Christianity and Theosophy more generally.

 Life

 Benedikt Franz Xaver Baader was born in Munich, Bavaria, on 27 March 1765.
 He was the third son of Joseph Franz von Paula Baader (15 September 1733 – 16 February 1794) and Maria Dorothea Rosalia von Schöpf (25 October 1742 – 5 February 1829), who were married on 23 May 1761.
 In 1775, Franz's father Joseph became the court physician of Maximilian III Joseph, the elector of Bavaria.
 (The elector died two years later.)

 Franz' two older brothers were both distinguished men.
 Clemens Alois Andreas Baader (8 April 1762 – 23 March 1838) was an author.
 Joseph Anton Ignaz Baader (30 September 1763 – 20 November 1835) was an engineer.

 Franz studied medicine at Ingolstadt and Vienna, and for a short time assisted his father in his medical practice.
 However, Franz soon discovered that life as a physician did not suit him, and he decided to become a mining engineer instead.
 He studied under Abraham Gottlob Werner at Freiberg, travelled through several of the mining districts in north Germany, and resided in England from 1792 to 1796.

 In England, Franz von Baader became acquainted with the empiricism of David Hume, David Hartley, and William Godwin, which was extremely distasteful to him.
 But he also came into contact with the mystical speculations of Meister Eckhart, Louis Claude de Saint-Martin, and above all those of Jakob Böhme, which were more to his liking.
 In 1796, he returned to Germany and, in Hamburg, became acquainted with F. H. Jacobi, with whom he became close friends.
 He also came into contact with Friedrich Schelling, and the works he published during this period were manifestly influenced by that philosopher, though Baader maintained his independence from Schelling.